Alexander Serebrovsky (engineer): Soviet Oil Production Reform

-Serebrovsky's first arrival in the United States was on July 29, 1924; the next day, he visited the central office of the Standard Oil Company of New York, negotiating with Walter Teagle.
+Serebrovsky's first arrival in the United States was on July 29, 1924; the next day, he visited the central office of the Standard Oil Company of New York, negotiating with Walter C. Teagle.
 In order to establish credit for the Soviet oil organization, Serebrovsky had to meet with the then 90-year-old John D. Rockefeller and described the meeting in his memoirs: “[Rockefeller] was very well-informed about things in Baku... and about our resources...
 I proposed two arrangements.
 First, he would give a letter of guarantee to his bank to pay our supplier invoices from future earnings on petroleum products....
 Rockefeller thought for a long time, and then looked at me attentively and unexpectedly agreed.
 Second, he would give a letter to suppliers in which he would recommend us as buyers well known to him and recommend that we be given the same discount on invoices as Standard Oil.
 Rockefeller accepted this much more readily.
 It was around five in the afternoon, and tea was served.
 The old man poured tea for me, offered me cookies with jam, and then invited me to take a stroll.
 He walked quickly and for a long time, half an hour, and we went around the entire forest park.
 I was hardly able to keep up with him, and my leg ached.”

 During the return sea voyage from the US to Europe, Serebrovsky finished his book The Oil and Gas Industry in America [Нефтяная и газовая промышленность в Америка], which summarized his stay in the US.
 During his brief stay in London, he had the book published in Russian.

 Serebrovsky was dubbed the "Soviet Rockefeller" for his work on the Caucasian oil fields, and introduction of American drilling tools and techniques.
 Serebrovsky also contributed to the formation of the gas-oil production department of the Azerbaijan State Oil Academy. and has an offsite oil field named after him.